-In connection with the Portland XPress expansion project (PXP), which was designed to be phased in over a three year time period, PNGTS has entered into an arrangement with its affiliates regarding the construction of certain facilities on their systems that are required to fulfill future contracts on the PNGTS system.
+In connection with the Portland XPress expansion project (PXP), which was designed to be phased in over a three year time period, PNGTS has entered into an arrangement with affiliates regarding the construction of certain facilities on their systems that are required to fulfill future contracts on the PNGTS system.
 PXP Phases I and II were placed into service on November 1, 2018 and November 1, 2019, respectively.
 Phase III is anticipated to be in service on November 1, 2020.
 In the event the expansions are terminated prior to their in-service dates, PNGTS will be required to reimburse its affiliates for any costs incurred related to the development of their facilities.
-As a result of placing the TC Energy facilities associated with the Phase II volumes in service, PNGTS' obligation to reimburse these development costs has largely been fulfilled.
-PNGTS is currently obligated to reimburse costs incurred by TC Energy in relation to Phase III, which was approximately \$1.5 million at March 31, 2020 and estimated to be approximately \$8.6 million by November 1, 2020, when Phase III goes into service.
+As a result of placing the TC Energy facilities associated with the Phase II volumes in service, PNGTS' obligation for Phase II costs has been extinguished.
+PNGTS' remaining potential obligation to reimburse costs incurred by TC Energy in relation to Phase III, which was approximately \$3.8 million at June 30, 2020 and estimated to be approximately \$9.1 million by November 1, 2020, will be terminated when Phase III goes into service.